HL7/davinci-crd/input/pagecontent/index.md

 * **[US Core STU3](http://hl7.org/fhir/us/core/STU3)** - The version of US Core based on FHIR R4.
 * **[CDS Hooks CI Build](https://cds-hooks.org/specification/current/)** - The community release that defines the hooks used by this implementation guide
 * **[CDS Hooks 1.0](https://cds-hooks.hl7.org/1.0)** - The official standard for trial use publication of CDS Hooks that defines the CDS Hooks protocol and interfaces used by this implementation guide
-* **[SMART on FHIR](http://hl7.org/fhir/smart-app-launch)** - The specification that SMART apps used to evaluate coverage requirement "what-if" scenarios or to help providers meet documentation or prior authorization coverage requirements must comply with
+* **[SMART on FHIR](http://hl7.org/fhir/smart-app-launch)** - The specification provides a reliable, secure authorization protocol for SMART apps launched from a clinical system to support coverage requirements discovery (e.g., what-if scenarios).

 This implementation guide defines additional constraints and usage expectations above and beyond the information found in these base specifications.